jettro/semi-website/_documentation/weaviate/current/get-started/authenticate.md

 ### Anonymous Access
 If anonymous access is selected, weaviate will accept requests without any authentication headers or parameters.
-Users sending such a request will be authenticated as `user: anyonmous, group: anonymous`.
+Users sending such a request will be authenticated as `user: anonymous, group: anonymous`.

 It is up to the authorization module to decide which permissions anonymous users have.
 By disabling anonymous access alltogether,